zfrongillo12/python_dl_simclr/src/moco/README.md

 # MoCo

-* To reduce SimCLR's dependence on large batch sizes, will use MoCo framework for the contrastive learning
+* To reduce SimCLR's dependence on large batch sizes, will use MoCo framework for the contrastive learning.
+* **MoCo**: Self-supervised pretraining strategy to learn visual representation of images *without* labels.
+  * Pre-text task:
+    * Learn to differentiate positive pairs (two augmented views of the same image)
+    * Versus negative pairs (the other images)

 ## About the Architecture